 His research—incorporating perspectives from sociology and public policy—pertains to three interrelated themes: First, he focuses on how growing up in low-income neighborhoods influences pathways to college and career for Black and Latino male teenagers.
 Based on the findings from a neighborhood ethnography in South Central Los Angeles, he is preparing several manuscripts.

 And third, Clemens investigates innovative methods to design, conduct, and share qualitative research.
-He is authoring Using Social Media for Qualitative Research (2015, w/ Sage).
+He is authoring Using Social Media for Qualitative Research (forthcoming, w/ Sage).

 Clemens teaches graduate courses related to administrative leadership, research design, and the social and cultural contexts of urban education.
-This spring, for example, he will teach EDU 7900, Qualitative Research Methods (syllabus), and EDU 5571, Administrative Leadership and Planned Change (syllabus).
+In the past, for example, he has taught EDU 7900, Qualitative Research Methods (syllabus), and EDU 5571, Administrative Leadership and Planned Change (syllabus).

 He engages in service activities related to college access, readiness, and success.
 For four years, he participated as a mentor with I AM (Increasing Access via Mentoring), a program to improve college access among low-income students.
 He also mentors and advises graduate students.